ellysh/video-game-bots/ClickerBots/protection.md

 1. Install one of the VM applications ([Virtual Box](https://www.virtualbox.org), [VMWare](http://www.vmware.com/products/desktop_virtualization.html) or [Windows Virtual PC](http://www.microsoft.com/windows/virtual-pc/) ).
 2. Install a Windows OS inside the VM.
 3. Launch a Notepad application and `KeyboardCheckProtection.au3` inside the VM.
-It is common to launch both a game application and a client-side protection system simultaniesly.
+It is common to launch both a game application and a client-side protection system simultaneously.
 4. Launch a `VirtualMachineBot.au3` script outside the VM i.e. on the host system.

 This is a `VirtualMachineBot.au3` script: